devhelp/piwik-api/README.md

 ## Installation

-Composer is preferred to install Normalizer component, please check [composer website](http://getcomposer.org) for more information.
+Composer is preferred to install the component, please check [composer website](http://getcomposer.org) for more information.

 ```
 $ composer require 'devhelp/piwik-api:dev-master'